 Why Conservation in a Great Lakes State?

 Wisconsin is generally blessed with abundant rainfall, plentiful surface waters, and vast groundwater resources.
-However, water is not always available in the quantity or quality that is needed for human uses.
-Many Wisconsin communities already face serious water supply challenges caused by declining groundwater supplies, water quality issues, and aging utility infrastructure.
-At the same time, changing demand patterns associated with dynamic economic and development factors as well as successful conservation practices can create revenue stability issues.
+However, depending on the location, water may not always be available in the quantity or quality that is needed for human uses.
+Many Wisconsin communities face serious water supply challenges caused by declining groundwater supplies, water quality issues, and aging utility infrastructure.
+Changing demand patterns associated with dynamic economic and development factors can create revenue stability issues.
 The number of communities facing these challenges is expected to grow in the coming years.